Gosper23/Australian-Interest-Rate-Analysis/README.md

-## The purpose of this work is to idenfiy how in Australia, interest rate change will effect on:
+## purpose of this work is to idenfiy, in Australia, how interest rate change effect on:

-* Inflation, GDP, or unemployment
+* Inflation, GDP, or unemployment rate

 * Stock indexes

 * Currency Exchange rates

-## Questions 1
+### Major Question one:

-Will change of Interest Rate effect Inflation, GDP, or unemployment?
+Will change of Interest Rate effect Inflation, GDP, or unemployment rate?

-### Major findings:
+### Findings:

-No obvious trend detected on GDP and Inflation, however soome interesting findings on correlation between interest rate and unemployment rate.
+No obvious trend detected on GDP and Inflation.
+However, some interesting findings on correlation between interest rate and unemployment rate.

 During year 2008-2011, when interest rate raise, unemployment goes down and vice versa